-- 2.3 The policy on hot food outlets supports these outlets in town and local centres provided that there will be no significant impact on local amenity, including cumulatively with other existing take-aways in the area and are consistent with other LDP policies including in relation to parking and road safety. - 2.4 The Town Centre Strategy is proposed to be approved as Supplementary Guidance to the LDP.
-It therefore remains approved until the East Lothian Local Development Plan 2018 is replaced.
+- 2.3 The policy on hot food outlets supports these outlets in town and local centres provided that there will be no significant impact on local amenity, including cumulatively with other existing take-aways in the area and are consistent with other LDP policies including in relation to parking and road safety. - 2.4 The Town Centre Strategy, once approved will be Supplementary Guidance to the LDP, in place until the East Lothian Local Development Plan 2018 is replaced.
 The strategy will be reviewed and updated as appropriate, based on regular health checks to ensure it remains up to date and effective.